jguleserian/FMC-NFT-Preview-Card-Component/README.md

 Here are a few of the gems I've received along the way:

 - @Haywayaheadshot - Better focused me on the underlying structure of my HTML.
 He made something "click" in my head that brougt more clarity to the topic.
 - @vcarames - Showed me a better way to handle image changes at different breakpoints.
-He gave me a "heads up" about my heading (vs. paragraph, etc.) choices to make sure that screen readers could do their job better.
+He gave me a "heads up" about my heading, vs. paragraph, etc., choices to make sure that screen readers could do their job better.
-- @MelvinAguilar - Showed me more on utilizing headings, in this case hiding my <h1> so a screen reader could announce the page properly, but keeping it from affecting the visual flow of the page; he also alerted me to the fact that the use of the "62.5% Rule" was not as widespread as I thought.
+- @MelvinAguilar - Showed me more on utilizing headings, in this case hiding my h1 so a screen reader could announce the page properly, but keeping it from affecting the visual flow of the page; he also alerted me to the fact that the use of the "62.5% Rule" was not as widespread as I thought.
 This started me on some research so that, regardless of where I end up on the extent of using it, I'll be making an informed decision and build flexibility in my design process.

 Thank you, fellow coders, for investing in this learning community and in me personally.